KardiaIO/kardia-web/README.md

 ```

 ### Client.invoke()
-While listening to the event 'message', node will call the python server's own functions using zerorpc's native 'invoke'.
+While listening to the event 'message', node will call the python server's own functions using zeromq/zerorpc's native 'invoke'.
 ```javascript
 client.invoke("functionName", data, function(error, result, more){
   if (error) {